Marble Hill, Manhattan: Colonial era

-In 1758, the Free Bridge was erected by Jacob Dyckman and Benjamin Palmer.
-It opened on January 1, 1759.
-Its purpose was to serve the farmers who refused to pay the toll.
-Stagecoach service was later established across the span.
-The new bridge proceeded to take much of the traffic away from the King's Bridge.

 One of the local visiting spots during this period was a tavern operated by the Dyckman family, which also owned the Dyckman House.
 The tavern was situated to cater to the traffic from both bridges.
 In 1772 the Dyckmans sold the tavern to Caleb Hyatt, known afterwards as Hyatt's Tavern at the Free Bridge.
 The Dyckmans used the proceeds to finance a new operation on the west side of Broadway and 226th Street that was to be managed by Benjamin Palmer, who owned property on City Island.